The New Zealand School of Dance welcomes international students

 Annual Fee for International Students

-The estimated fee for full-time tuition at the New Zealand School of Dance in 2022 is
+For information about full-time tuition at the New Zealand School of Dance, visit our FEES Section.

 Student Loans and Allowances